 Meet the challenge of technical excellence and consumer value by enrolling your employees in the CAFSA State and Federally approved Apprenticeship Program.
-By utilizing CAFSA’s 9000-hour (five-year) apprenticeship program, and you can be confident of building a quality oriented and skilled manpower resource that will ensure the continued success of your business well into the 21st Century.
+By utilizing CAFSA’s 9000-hour (five-year) apprenticeship program, your company can be confident of building a quality-oriented and skilled workforce that will ensure the continued success of your business well into the 21st Century.

-The national industry recognized curriculum combines information spanning the latest devices and techniques, as well as the proven techniques and methods of the past.
+The nationally industry recognized curriculum combines information spanning the latest devices and techniques, as well as the proven techniques and methods of the past.

-Working alongside a certified journeyperson, the apprentice gets to put the conceptual and technical data he or she has learned to work on the job.
+Working alongside a certified journeyperson, the apprentice can put the conceptual and technical data he or she has learned in the classroom, into reality on the jobsite.

 The CAFSA state approved apprenticeship program operates under the full recognition and approval of the State of California’s Division of Apprenticeship Standards, allowing equal access to bid and perform public works jobs using fully certified apprentices as well as recognized journeypersons.
 Once the exclusive domain of contracting operations bound to collective bargaining agreements, such state, local and federal public works apprenticeship recognition is now available to committed and quality conscious “merit shop” contractors who understand the importance of a level playing field.